ITC is part of National R&D Institute for Optoelectronics – INOE 2000 www.inoe.ro since 1996.

 Dr. Eng.
 DAN SAVASTRU (male)

-is an Engineer, graduating the Polytechnic University of Bucharest, Faculty of Technological Machine Engineering, specialization in Optics, Lasers, Technological Machine Engineering, in July 1981.
-Head of the Constructive and Technological Engineering Lasers and Fibre Optics Communications Department and has a large expertise in laser engineering and physics and is an acknowledged expert in the fields of optical and laser based sensing.
-He published more than 200 papers in journals indexed in ISI Web of Knowledge (more than 500 citations, Hirsch index 16), several books, 19 patents and 17 patent requests (sensors, environment, space and security) and a member of several Scientific Committees and General Secretary of the CERES National Research Programme.
+Senior Scientist I grade, graduating the University Politehnica of Bucharest, Faculty of Engineering and Management of Technological Systems, specialization in Optics, Lasers, Technological Machine Engineering, in July 1981.
+Head of the Constructive and Technological Engineering Lasers and Fiber Optics Communications Department and has a large expertise in laser engineering, materials and physics and is an acknowledged expert in the fields of materials, optics and laser based sensing.
+He published more than 240 papers in journals indexed in ISI Web of Knowledge (more than 1200 citations, Hirsch index 16), several books, 26 patents, 80 prizes/medals and 27 patent requests (sensors, environment, space and security) and a member of several Scientific Committees and General Secretary of the CERES National Research Programme.
 As project coordinator he proved his project management capacity coordinating several projects in the frame of Horizon 2020, MANUNET and FP7 programs and also national contracts.
 E-mail: email@example.com

 Dr. Habil.
 Eng.
 Aurelian POPESCU (male)